 SB 720 replaces payday loans with longer-term loans with the intent it will lead to a reduction in borrower debt.
 Those who provided short-term loans under the Oklahoma Deferred Deposit Lending Act can apply for a new license under the Small Lenders Act beginning January 1, 2020.
 All existing DDL licenses will expire on August 1, 2020.

-What does the law mean for small lenders?
+What does the Oklahoma Small Lenders Act mean for small lenders?

 The Small Lenders Act creates new requirements for small lenders in the state.
 Lenders may not charge a periodic interest rate greater than 17% per month and maximum principal loans per borrower cannot exceed $1,500.
 Lenders must verify outstanding amounts by using a private database approved by the Department of Consumer Credit.